danielsaidi/website_danielsaidi/_posts/2010/2010-07-05-dataannotations-and-metadatatype-fails-in-unit-tests.md

 ---
-title:	"DataAnnotations and MetadataType fails in unit tests"
+title: DataAnnotations and MetadataType fails in unit tests
 date:  2010-07-05 12:00:00 +0100
 tags:  .net c# entity-framework testing
 ---

 This post describes how to solve the problem that model validation will not work for ASP.NET MVC 2 (.NET 4.0), when testing a model that uses DataAnnotations and